brianmgr/se-ai-hackathon/Readme.md

 ###### (If you need to exit the virtual env, you can use the command `deactivate`.
 You don't need to right now though!)

 ### 3. Install dependencies
-Enter the following commands in your terminal, one at a time:
+Enter the following commands in your terminal, one at a time.
+For the ones starting with a `!`, hit enter again after it expands:
 ```bash
 !pip install langchain
 !pip install requests